You are the Trustee of a Family Trust. Now What?

 Congratulations on your new role as a Trustee!

-My six-part coaching program is designed to help you understand your responsibilities and make informed decisions.
+My eight-part coaching program is designed to help you, one-on one, understand your responsibilities and make informed decisions.
 Whether you are preparing for or in the mist of the Trust Administration Process, I can help.

 Some questions covered in the coaching program.